Skip to content

 name: letsencrypt

-After defining the manifest, you'll probably see a few things happen in Headlamp.
-Since we are currently using LetsEncrypt to issue certificates, you will see a temporary pod and domain/ingress defined in your namespace to complete the HTTP challenge.
-Once the challenge is completed and the certificate is issued, you'll see it all disappear and you'll be left with a Certificate in the "Ready" state.
+After defining the manifest, should now see your certificate-manage -> Certificate listed in Headlamp.
+Since we are using LetsEncrypt to issue certificates, you may also notice a temporary pod and domain/ingress defined in your namespace to complete the HTTP challenge.
+Once the challenge is completed and the certificate is issued, you'll see it all disappear and you'll be left with a Certificate in the Ready state.

 Defining the HTTP Routing Config#

 Now that we have a certificate defined, let's define our HTTP routing configuration.
 To keep it simple, we're going to send all requests for our domain to our application.
-The cluster routing components don't search for pods directly, but use "Services" to discover the application (more on that in the next step).
+The cluster routing components don't search for pods directly, but use a Service to discover the application.

 Create a file named ingress.yaml with the following YAML.
 This will define a routing rule that will send all requests to our tenant domain to a Service named hello-world, which we'll define in the next step.
 Be sure to replace my-tenant-name in both the host and tls.hosts fields with your tenant identifier.
-This also provides config to routing components to use the TLS key/cert stored in hello-world-tls-cert (which the Certificate defines and components will populate).
+This also provides config to routing components to use the TLS key/cert stored in hello-world-tls-cert.

 apiVersion: networking.k8s.io/v1